hphelion/documentation/commercial/GA1/commercial.undercloud-storage-storeserv.md

 ### Unregister a CPG {#unregister-cpg}

-**Note**: Before you unregister a CPG, remove the backend associated with this CPG.
-You need to either detach the volumes from Cinder or migrate to another backend as the volumes from this CPG will no longer be available.
+ **Note**: When you unregister a CPG, the volumes from this CPG backend will no longer be available through Cinder.
+Ensure you detach all relevant volumes and remove the backend associated with the CPG before unregistering.

 To unregister, do the following: